7 Steps To Creating The Optimal Lead Scoring System

 • Product demos

-A thorough analysis of your Google Analytics data should clarify critical conversion behaviors.
-Be sure to note which actions are critical conversion behaviors so you can assign them the appropriate amount of points.
+A thorough analysis of your Google Analytics and ActiveCampaign site tracking data should clarify critical conversion behaviors.
+Note which actions are critical conversion behaviors so you can assign them the appropriate number of points.

-As I mentioned earlier, it is tempting to assign points to individual rules simply by judging the rule’s importance.
+It can be tempting to assign points to individual rules simply by judging the rule’s importance.
 Instead, begin by assigning a maximum value to categories of rules.
-Then you can distribute points to individual rules in each category.
-That way you end up with a balanced system that gives proper weight to different factors.
+Then, you can distribute points to individual rules in each category.
+This way, you end up with a balanced system that gives proper weight to different factors.
 That approach prevents a system that scores leads highly merely because they match your target market or display highly engaged behavior — the true best leads meet both qualifications.

 As long as you continue to make adjustments, your lead scoring system will improve.
 Schedule time to review your scoring system’s performance, perhaps every 30 days to start.

-Once you have 30-plus days of data, you can analyze more deeply.
-Did any low-scoring leads convert?
-Did any highly-scored leads falter?
-Identify new lead scoring rules or adjustments in point distribution that could prevent those scenarios.
-Focus on low-scoring leads that end up converting, especially.
+Once you have 30-plus days of data, posing thoughtful questions help you to analyze more deeply.
+Like did any low-scoring leads convert?
+And did any highly-scored leads falter?
+Once you have those answers you can identify new lead scoring rules or adjustments in point distribution that could prevent those scenarios.

-And of course, expect for some great leads to not convert.
-That’s part of business.
 Ultimately, you want to be sure you are identifying all your best leads.
-When a high quantity of low-scoring leads converts, that suggests your scoring system is ineffective.
-If you examine those leads closely, you may find additional rules that would boost their scores.
+When a high quantity of low-scoring leads convert, that suggests your scoring system may be ineffective.
+If you examine those leads closely, you may find additional rules to boost their scores.

 Remember, your lead scoring system is unlikely to be perfect right away.
-But if more high-scoring leads than low-scoring leads are converting, then you are on the right path.
+But if more high-scoring leads than low-scoring leads convert, then you are on the right path.

 Using Lead Scoring in ActiveCampaign

-You can set up as many distinct lead scoring programs as you want.
-You can create a variety of lead scoring systems for different categories.
-For instance, you could have separate scores for characteristics and engagement, and you could have unique scores for email interaction and site tracking.
+You can set up as many distinct lead-scoring programs as you want.
+You can create a variety of lead-scoring systems for different categories.
+For instance, you could have separate scores for characteristics and engagement and unique scores for email interaction and site tracking.

 Lead scoring is a powerful marketing automation tool.
-A quality set of lead scoring rules helps your marketing department create better leads and helps your sales team convert more leads.
-When you invest in creating and perfecting an optimal lead scoring system, leads are addressed according to their exact fit and interest, allowing you to focus on those who are most likely to convert.
+A quality set of lead-scoring rules helps your marketing department create better leads and helps your sales team convert more leads.
+When you invest in creating and perfecting an optimal lead scoring system, leads are addressed according to their exact fit and interest, allowing you to meet your prospects in the various pathways of your customer journey and focus on those who are most likely to convert.

 Ready to get started?